Advice for international students

 You cannot apply for your visa more than 3 months before the start of term.
 Provided you have met the conditions of your offer, you are welcome to send in your completed loan applications from 1st June.

-From 1st July, which is the earliest date that we can originate loans for 2017-18, we aim to process your completed application within 2 weeks of receipt.
-Please allow at least 2 weeks for the confirmation of Direct Loans letter for your visa to arrive by Airmail, but unfortunately we cannot guarantee delivery.
+From 2nd July, which is the earliest date that we can originate loans for 2018-19, we aim to process your completed application within 2 weeks of receipt.
+Please allow at least 2 weeks for the confirmation of Direct Loans letter for your visa to arrive, but unfortunately we cannot guarantee delivery.
 Ideally, we should receive your completed application by the end of July so that you could receive this loan letter within the time needed for your visa application.

 You will be emailed confirmation that your loan has been originated and your visa letter has been sent to the address provided.